BeneHa/benehaus_blog/jekyll/_posts/2022-09-27-snowpro-data-engineer-movement.md

 - Query pushdown can handle complex Spark logical plans
 - Data is located in Snowflake, so process most things there instead of transferring large intermediate results
 - Catalyst produces optimized logical plan, then Spark decides whether to push down query to Snowflake
+- Transfer options: internal, external
+- If dataframes used, connector does not support SHOW, DESC, INSERT

 - Apache Arrow can be used for optimized query result fetching from Snowflake